Article 11EMS vs auditEU EED

 What evidence should an Article 11 route file contain?

-A useful route file starts with energy data, not a policy conclusion.
-The core record should show the legal entity or enterprise boundary, the three previous years used for the calculation, every energy carrier included, unit conversions into TJ, and the resulting average annual consumption.
+Start the route file with the energy data.
+Record the legal entity or enterprise boundary, the three previous years used for the calculation, every energy carrier included, unit conversions into TJ, and the resulting average annual consumption.

-The output then splits by route.
-EMS evidence should prove implementation and independent certification of the energy management system.
-Audit-route evidence should prove the audit method, auditor independence or authority supervision, Annex VI coverage, the management-submitted action plan, and the recommendation implementation rate prepared for annual-report/public availability.
+Keep evidence for the selected route.
+EMS evidence should prove implementation and independent certification of the .
+Audit-route evidence should prove the audit method, auditor independence or authority supervision, Annex VI coverage, the management-submitted action plan, and the recommendation implementation rate prepared for annual-report and public availability.

 • EMS certificate, certification body, standard reference, boundary, and expiry or surveillance evidence for EMS-route enterprises.